bevyengine/rfcs/rfcs/45-stageless.md

 This explanation is, in effect, user-facing documentation for the new design.
 In addition to a few new concepts, it throws out much of the current system scheduling design that you may be familiar with.
-The following elements are radically reworked:
+The following elements are substantially reworked:

 - schedules (flattened)
 - run criteria (can no longer loop, are now systems)
-- states (simplified, no longer run-criteria powered)
+- states (simplified, no longer purely run-criteria powered)
 - fixed time steps (no longer a run criteria)
 - exclusive systems (no longer special-cased)
 - command processing (now performed in a `flush_commands` exclusive system)
 - labels (can now be directly configured)
+- system sets (yeet)
 - stages (yeet)
-- system sets (yeet)

 ### Scheduling overview and intent-based configuration